 Tour Recreates the Man and the Myth

-Tours of Paisley Park recreate Prince’s myth for his fans.
-Visitors see his personal archives, concert wardrobe and memorabilia.
-They can view his awards, instruments and art and listen to the star’s music and video recordings.
-Amazing though it may be, his vast holdings expose the dark underbelly of dying without a will.
+Visitors see his personal archives, concert wardrobe, and memorabilia.
+They can view his awards, instruments and art, and listen to the star’s music and video recordings.
+Amazing though it may be, his vast holdings expose the dark underbelly of dying without a Will.
+Tour Paisley Park.

 Prince Left Enormous Estate

 A year after his death, independent recording studio RMA and co-producer Ian Boxill released six Prince tunes recorded between 2006 and 2008.
 They add to his huge collection of 68 albums produced in his lifetime.
-Prince sold more than 100 million recordings worldwide, tying with The Clash for 27th spot on Rolling Stone’s 100 greatest artists of all time list.
+Prince sold more than 100 million recordings worldwide, netting 27th spot on Rolling Stone’s 100 greatest artists of all time list.

 Calculating Prince’s Final Worth

 The profits keep rolling in.
 Warner Bros. released Piano & a Microphone 1983 in 2018 and Originals in 2019.
 The albums reached 11 and 15 respectively on Billboard’s music charts.
 The singer is rumoured to have a vault stashed with unreleased recordings.
-Given future royalties, sales and commercial rights, his final estate may be worth anywhere from $100 million to half a billion dollars.
+His final estate was valued at $156 million by a Minnesota court and, like the pop star’s infamous 1996 three-disc album, Emancipation, set in August 2022.
+Valuing your estate.

-Prince’s estate took on a new twist with halfbrother Alfred Jackson’s death.
-The childless sibling sold 90% of his rights to the star’s estate to New York entertainment company Primary Wave in 2019.
+Prince’s estate took on a new twist with half-brother Alfred Jackson’s death.
+The childless sibling, one of six legal heirs named by the court, sold 90% of his rights to the star’s estate to New York entertainment company Primary Wave in 2019.
 Within hours, the 66-year-old died of heart disease.
-Primary Wave has joined the estate mashup in court.
+Primary Wave joined the estate mashup in court.

 LA Consultant Next in Line

-Jackson, on the other hand, willed his personal estate to LA entertainment consultant Raffles van Exel.
+Jackson, on the other hand, willed his own personal estate to LA entertainment consultant Raffles van Exel.
 Van Exel is no ordinary heir.
-He befriended the drug-addicted Whitney Houston, blues singer Ray Charles and mega pop star Michael Jackson’s family.
-Prince’s siblings are contesting Exel’s and Primary Wave’s shares, arguing Jackson was vulnerable because he had schizophrenia and Parkinson’s.
+He befriended Whitney Houston, blues singer Ray Charles, and mega pop star Michael Jackson’s family.
+Prince’s siblings contested Exel’s and Primary Wave’s shares, arguing his half-brother was vulnerable because he had schizophrenia and Parkinson’s.
+Stopping coercion.

 Fees and More Fees